Easy Creamy Potato Salad

 More Easy Side Dishes

-- See my favorite way to make coleslaw.
+- Here is my favorite way to make coleslaw.
 With a generous amount of acidity from apple cider vinegar and Dijon mustard.

 - Our broccoli salad with bacon has cranberries, red onion, and a zesty dressing made with mayonnaise, Dijon mustard, and apple cider vinegar.